Using the PointCloudFilter

 Single Filter

-To remove a roof of a building, we need to know the range of vertical extents of the ground and where the roof begins.
-This can be determined by opening up the dataset in the FME Data Inspector, or Visual Preview.
+To remove the roof of a building, we need to know the range of vertical extents of the ground and where the roof begins.
+This can be determined by opening up the dataset in the FME Data Inspector or Data Preview.

 Repeat with the upper extent.
 Click on the highest point you are interested in.
 You might need to zoom in a bit to accurately click on the points.
-Then record the value for the Z component.
-In this case, it is 2.44.
+Then record the value of the z component.
+In this case, we will use 2.44.

-This range represents the vertical extent we wish to filter.
+This range represents the vertical extent we wish to filter: -1.97 to 2.44.

 4. Add a PointCloudFilter Transformer